Bayesian estimation of nonlinear Hawkes process: Proofs

+The proof of the previous lemma is omitted since it is a fairly direct multivariate extension of some elements of Proposition 3.1, Proposition 3.4, Theorem 3.5 and Theorem 3.6 in \cite{costa18}, recalled in Section \ref{sec:results_costa} in the supplementary material \cite{supplementary}.
+For the extension to bounded models, we use a direct consequence of the results in Costa et al. \cite{costa18} that if $N$ is dominated by a homogeneous Poisson point process, then it also have the regenerative properties of Lemma~\ref{lem:excursions}.
+We also note that since $A$ is known, the renewal times $\tau_j$'s are observable.
+In the rest of this article, we denote

+the length of a generic excursion.
+For any link functions $\phi_k$'s and parameter $f = (\nu, h)$, we denote $r_f$ the value of the intensity process at the beginning of each excursion, defined as

-In the next two lemmas, we prove some useful results on the distributions of $\Delta \tau_{1}$, of the number of points in a generic excursion $N[\tau_1, \tau_2)$ and of the number of excursions in $[0,T]$, $J_T$, defined in \eqref{def:J_T}.
+In the next two lemmas, we prove some useful results on the distributions of $\Delta \tau_{1}$, on the number of points in a generic excursion $N[\tau_1, \tau_2)$ and on the number of excursions in the observation window $[-A,T]$, $J_T$, defined in \eqref{def:J_T}.